 Lead by example

 Learning how social media works, and engaging with it in a positive way, is a great way to show your child what is and isn't okay to do online.
+Here are examples of positive online behaviour that you can model for your child.

 - Keep your own privacy settings up-to-date and show your children how to stay on top of theirs